-The bottleneck to progress in the middle ranks of corporate America is too many people in the room.
-Especially too many people with the veto power.
-If you reduce the number of people with veto power, change will happen all on its own.
-It will go even faster if you pick risk takers and mavericks as the ones to leave in the room.
-Ever feel your meetings are too slow?
-Arguments go on for too long?
-Rethink your invite list.
-Why do so many have to have a say on so many things if their feedback is often so uninspired?
-So hard to get?
+If your meetings are too slow, or arguments go on for too long, rethink your invite list.
+Why do so many deserve a say on so many things if their feedback is so uninspired?
 Pick the least useful people and make their power over creative decisions match their usefulness.

-Often referred to as Too many cooks, no matter how smart the people are, if they all think they are the main creative force for the project and insist on fighting for their own vision, misery ensues.
-Those in charge must kick some of them out of the kitchen.
-Start-ups thrive in part because there are way more decisions to be made than people, granting individuals tons of autonomy.
+Often referred to as Too many cooks, no matter how smart the people are, if they all think insist on fighting for their own vision, misery ensues.
+Start-up companies thrive in part because there are way more decisions to be made than people, granting individuals tons of autonomy.
 When there are 10 decisions to be made, but only 2 people, there’s little motivation to fight over decision making power.
 But when a company grows and the ratio of people to decisions runs the other way (2 decisions to be made by 10 people), the thriving ends and the bureaucratic misery begins.

 Some would argue this is by design – consistently mediocre is better than what many companies produce, and it can be enough to be a market leader (Look around: the best selling music, food, or software is unlikely to be considered the best by anyone in that field).
 And that’s fine: success and creativity are two related but different things.
 However if you ask for more innovation without changing the authority structure, I’ll call you crazy.
 Consensus is prone to slamming on the brakes – Autocracy is prone to putting the pedal to the metal.